Juan Sebastián Cabal: 2011: ATP, Grand Slam debut & final, partnership with Farah, top 25

-2011 is considered as Cabal ATP and Grand Slam debut, and also considered the best year for his doubles performance at the 2011 French Open with Argentine Eduardo Schwank making history for Colombian tennis, as they defeated the No. 1 ranked pair in the semifinals, brothers Mike Bryan and Bob Bryan, 7–6(4), 6–3 and then lost the final to Daniel Nestor and Max Mirnyi.
+2011 is considered as Cabal ATP and Grand Slam debut, and also considered the best year for his doubles performance at the 2011 French Open with Argentine Eduardo Schwank making history for Colombian tennis, as they defeated the top ranked pair in the semifinals, brothers Mike and Bob Bryan, and then lost the final to Daniel Nestor and Max Mirnyi.

-In his second Gram Slam tournament, the 2011 Wimbledon Championships, he debuted in the first round with fellow countryman Robert Farah.
-They defeated the 4th seeded pair at the tournament, consisting of Pakistani Aisam Qureshi (8 in the world) and India's Rohan Bopanna (9 in the world), 2–6, 6–2 and 21–19.
-In the second round, they lost in three sets to the couple formed by American Michael Russell and Mikhail Kukushkin Kazakhstan, 6–4, 6–2, 6–3.
-He finished 2011 ranked No. 25 in the world largely thanks to his French Open run.
+In his second Gram Slam tournament, the 2011 Wimbledon Championships, he debuted in the first round with countryman Robert Farah.
+They defeated the fourth-seeded pair at the tournament, consisting of Pakistani Aisam Qureshi (world No. 8) and India's Rohan Bopanna (world No. 9), 2–6, 6–2 and 21–19.
+In the second round, they lost in three sets to the couple formed by American Michael Russell and Mikhail Kukushkin Kazakhstan.

+He finished the year ranked No. 25 in the world, largely thanks to his French Open run.

 2013: First ATP final with Farah

-In the 2013 Australian Open, he partnered again with Robert Farah and reached the quarterfinals.
-In 2013, they also reached the final at the ATP250 2013 Open de Nice Côte d'Azur.
+In the 2013 Australian Open, he partnered again with Farah and reached the quarterfinals.
+In 2013, they also reached the final at the ATP 250 2013 Open de Nice Côte d'Azur.
 He finished the year ranked No. 43 in the world.